balex42/llm_api_concurrency_test/README.md

 ## Notes

 - Concurrency equals the number of prompts you provide.
+You can tune parallelism separately with the Concurrency field (defaults to 20).
+If you generate hundreds of prompts, they will be processed in waves respecting the concurrency limit.

+Safety note:
+- Large batches can trigger provider rate limits or timeouts.
+If you see errors or slowdowns, reduce Concurrency or split batches.
+As a rule of thumb, keep prompts <= Concurrency × 5 per run for best stability.
 - Use the “Append \no_think” checkbox to inhibit reasoning on Qwen models by appending a newline + `\no_think` to each prompt.
 - Hovering over the prompt or generated text cells shows a tooltip with the full content; use right‑click for the scrollable modal.